arushithakur/node-file-upload/README.md

 params required :

-1. file : The file to be uploaded
-2. name : Name of the folder to be created on server
+1. name : Name of the folder to be created on server
+2. file : The file to be uploaded

+command to run :

+yarn dev